Hidoreen/Cloned_Youtube_Homepage/README.md

 # Description

-The home page displays a top bar with a search area, a side bar on the left with icons leding to other pages and a display of video thumbnails.
+The Youtube clone home page displays a top bar with a search area, a side bar on the left with icons  and a display of video thumbnails-preview.